awsdocs/amazon-eks-user-guide/doc_source/eks-optimized-windows-ami.md

 + Amazon EKS offers a plugin that enables non\-domain\-joined Windows nodes to retrieve gMSA credentials with a portable user identity\.
 For more information on domainless gMSA, see [Domainless Windows Authentication for Amazon EKS Windowspods](http://aws.amazon.com/blogs/containers/domainless-windows-authentication-for-amazon-eks-windows-pods/) on the AWS blog\.

 ## Cached container images<a name="windows-cached-container-images"></a>

-Amazon EKS Windows optimized AMIs have certain container images cached for both the `docker` and `containerd` runtimes.
-Container images are cached when building custom AMIs using Amazon-managed build components.
-For more information, see [Using the Amazon-managed build component](https://docs.aws.amazon.com/eks/latest/userguide/eks-custom-ami-windows.html#custom-windows-ami-build-component).
+Amazon EKS Windows optimized AMIs have certain container images cached for both the `docker` and `containerd` runtimes\.
+Container images are cached when building custom AMIs using Amazon\-managed build components\.
+For more information, see [Using the Amazon\-managed build component](eks-custom-ami-windows.md#custom-windows-ami-build-component)\.

-#### For Amazon EKS `1.23` and lower
+### For Amazon EKS `1.23` and lower<a name="windows-cached-1.23-and-lower"></a>

-The `docker` runtime is the default and has the following container images cached on Amazon EKS Windows AMIs.
-Retrieve this image list by running `docker images` on the Amazon EKS Windows node:
+The `docker` runtime is the default and has the following container images cached on Amazon EKS Windows AMIs\.
+Retrieve this image list by running `docker` images on the Amazon EKS Windows node:
-- `amazonaws.com/eks/pause-windows`
++ `amazonaws.com/eks/pause-windows`
-- `mcr.microsoft.com/windows/nanoserver`
++ `mcr.microsoft.com/windows/nanoserver`
-- `mcr.microsoft.com/windows/servercore`
++ `mcr.microsoft.com/windows/servercore`

-The `containerd` runtime only has one container image.
+ The `containerd` runtime only has one container image\.
 Retrieve this image list by running `ctr -n k8s.io images list`:
-- `amazonaws.com/eks/pause-windows`
++ `amazonaws.com/eks/pause-windows`

-#### For Amazon EKS 1.24 and higher
+### For Amazon EKS `1.24` and higher<a name="windows-cached-1.24-and-higher"></a>

-There is no `docker` runtime.
+There is no `docker` runtime\.
 The following cached container images are for the `containerd` runtime:
-- `amazonaws.com/eks/pause-windows`
++ `amazonaws.com/eks/pause-windows`
-- `mcr.microsoft.com/windows/nanoserver`
++ `mcr.microsoft.com/windows/nanoserver`
-- `mcr.microsoft.com/windows/servercore`
++ `mcr.microsoft.com/windows/servercore`

 ## More information<a name="windows-more-information"></a>